Pagure/pagure/doc/usage/pull_requests.rst

         fetch = +refs/pull/*/head:refs/remotes/origin/pr/*
         fetch = +refs/heads/*:refs/remotes/origin/*

-Obviously, the remote URL should be matching the URL of your project (pagure project in this example).
+Obviously, the remote URL should be matching the URL of your project (Pagure project in this example).

 Now you can fetch the all the pull requests: ::